hipe/tmx/lib/skylab/parse/doc/issues/001-the-top-narrative.md

 some sort of fuzzy parsing could work; but that is not for today).

-a call to a parse function that did succeed will typically result in the side-effect of having mutating the input scanner (by advancing it across one or more tokens). we have not yet worked with parse functions that do not do this and so do not here prescribe it as a thing whose behavior is defined, except to say "that might be interesting."
+a call to a parse function that did succeed will typically result in the side-effect of having mutated the input scanner (by advancing it across one or more tokens). we have not yet worked with parse functions that do not do this and so do not here prescribe it as a thing whose behavior is defined, except to say "that might be interesting."